jreyesr/gmail_sign_attachments/README.md

 The signatures are useless if the email recipients don't verify them.
 This is the job of the companion webpage, which is contained on the `docs` folder (just because Github Pages wants to serve files located either at the root of the repository or on a `docs` directory.
 This webpage should prompt the user to upload a file and its signature, verify the signature against the file using a (currently hard-coded) public key, and show the user a big PASS/FAIL message.
 The public key can be safely hardcoded, because it's... well... public.

 My own implementation is hosted on Github Pages, since it comes for free with the repo!
 The verification webpage is extremely simple: a single HTML file with some JS.
 Therefore, it should be hostable virtually anywhere.

+Before deployment, you should edit `docs/credentials.js` to contain your own public key.
+The one that is currently included is useless without the private key, which I will NOT commit to the repo :)

 ## Cryptography (safely skippable if uninterested/inexperienced)